 The structure of the Toulouse landscape is strongly determined by the superimposition of geographical and historical entities.
 The river, the canal, the ancient city ramparts have formed together a landscape where water, infrastructure, and trees combine, to the point where today an exceptional amount of complicity exists between the vegetal system present and urban forms.
-The focus of the project lies not in simply replacing urban mistakes with a landscape in exchange, but in strengthening and respecting the presence, quality, and beauty of the already existing plant structure, working to ensure its legibility.
 Reintroducing a coherence and logic to the organization of the city center and its public spaces is therefore carried out through the singling out of strategic and specific intervention sites.
+These redeveloped public spaces form a hierarchical network connecting remarkable heritage sites.
+The design of our project (using high-quality materials and dense vegetation) contributes to the overall coherence of the city centre's layout.
+Our developments were awarded the 2016 Urban Challenges Prize and were finalists for the 2022 European Prize for Urban Public Space.

 Communauté urbaine Le Grand Toulouse